Wartburg Theological Seminary logo

 Key Highlights

-• Offers accredited graduate degrees: Master of Arts, Master of Arts in Diaconal Ministry, and Master of Divinity.
+• Offers three accredited graduate degrees: Master of Arts (MA), Master of Arts in Diaconal Ministry, and Master of Divinity (M.Div.).

-• Home to three influential centers: Global Theologies, Theology & Land (rural ministry), and Youth Ministries.
+• Home to three specialized academic and missional centers: Global Theologies, Theology & Land (rural ministry), and Youth Ministries.

-• Boasts robust international partnerships, including connections with Haiti, Tanzania, and Papua New Guinea.
+• Maintains strong global partnerships with countries such as Haiti, Tanzania, and Papua New Guinea.

 Timeline